 3 – Attachments (sigh)

-Ok – if you put an attachment in a chat I will NEVER find it again or when I do I cannot easily move it out and I’ll be muttering your name as a merrily download it and then upload it to where its meant to be – don’t do it -put it in the channel where it belongs.
+Ok – if you put an attachment in a chat it will NEVER be find again or when it does, it cannot be easily move it out and everyone will be muttering your name as they merrily download it and then upload it to where its meant to be – so don’t do it -put it in the channel where it belongs!

 So, I’m sure there are loads more of these to add, especially the Do’s like;

-- Do integration Power Apps into Teams – super useful like the contracts solution I demo here
+- Do integrated Power Apps into Teams – super useful like the contracts solution I demo here.

-- Do create teams with external advisors – collaboration in Microsoft Teams is totally awesome
+- Do create teams with external advisors – collaboration in Microsoft Teams is like so totally awesome!

-- Do add in To-Do, Planner and D365 tabs to surface key information where its needed
+- Do add in To-Do, Planner and D365 tabs to surface key information where it is needed

-I could go on for a while, but you have work to do 😉
+I could go on for a while, but I am sure you have work to do 😉

-Please add comments of your favourite Dos and Donts and we will get some together for top tips from top users – let me know if you can video your own pet peeves and pros or if you like to be part of a teams call to go through some together 🙂
+Please add comments of your own favourite Dos and Donts and we can get them together for top tips from top users!
+Let me know if you can video your own pet peeves and pros or if you like to be part of a teams call to go through some together, that would be great 🙂

 Thanks for listening – don’t forget to leave comments below or get in touch with me directly if you’d like to chat about the content posted here or anything to do with the Power Platform – I’m a Business Applications speaker and evangelist with a clear focus on delivering real business value from technology.
 I speak at least once a month so please find me at an event and #LetsGetCoffee